|

 Day 5 and 6: 50 km round trip through the Transylvania forests

-A 50 km round trip leads us through the endless forests of Transylvania, home of the large carnivores.
-We pass through forests and cross beautiful mountain meadows, will have the possibility for some long canters and arrive in the afternoon in an area, where people’s life has changed little since the middle ages.
-Their little mountain farms are still being worked with oxen or horses, people lack even facilities such as running water or electricity.
-Camp is being set for us at one of these farms with a fantastic view around.
-We will enjoy a rustic dinner cooked at the campfire and have a long evening around the fire to tell stories.
-The next morning we pack our stuff and ride along forest trails and roads through the wild forests of Transylvania.
-We can enjoy the spectacular view over the Carpathian mountains and tracks of wolves or bears are commonly found along the trails.
-In the afternoon, we arrive back at the guesthouse.
+A 50 km roundtrip leads us through the endless forests of Transylvania, home of the large carnivores.
+We pass through forests and cross beautiful mountain meadows where you will have the possibility for some long canters.
+In the afternoon you will arrive to an area where people’s life has changed little since the Middle Ages.
+Their little mountain farms are still being worked with oxen or horses, while people even still lack facilities such as running water or electricity.
+Camp is set for us atop a ridge on a farm with fantastic views all around.
+We will enjoy a rustic dinner cooked on the campfire and have a long evening around the fire to tell stories enjoying some beverages.

-Day 7: A ride through time
+Day 7: A ride through time and a visit to Dracula's castle

 Day 8: Time to say good-bye

-Wolves and Bears in Transylvania and the Carpathian Mountains
+Special Weeks for Novice Riders Wolves and Bears in Transylvania and the Carpathian Mountains

 The Carpathian Mountains represent the largest area of pristine nature in Central and Eastern Europe.
 More than one third of all wolves, bears, and lynx west of Russia roam these impressive mountains.
 At the foot of the Carpathians is the village of Sinca Noua, “New Shinca”, a small and picturesque village of some 2,000 inhabitants.
 Time stands still here, shepherds take their flocks in the mountains as they did for centuries, in the evenings, cows and water buffaloes are brought back from the pastures to the village and there is little noise except the buzzing of insects and the twittering of sparrows and swallows.
 Hoopoes, bee-eaters, black storks or lesser spotted eagles are commonly sighted and the area has an incredible richness of flowers in all colors.